karthik-d/LocateMyBus/README.md

 - **Search for buses between stops**: Interface to inquire buses and schedules between two stops.

   <img src="./assets/images/dumps/web-search.png" width="650" alt="web-search" />

+> [!Note]
+> This work is part of an ongoing research project.
+Hence, some portions of the implementation code have not been made public through this repository.
+This will be pushed post project completion.